CHRISHA1122/milestone-project-2/README.md

 * The main background image is a screenshot of the game.
 * The font arcadepix was used to give it a game look.
 * A button was used to link to the game page.
-* Add username option for players, username saved and displayed onthe gameover pop up.
+* Add username option for players, username saved and displayed on the gameover pop up.

 ![Home Image](assets/readme.images/home-page.png)